 Early card decks did not feature the queen or any other female character.
 They predominantly featured kings, knights, and knaves (which later became Jacks).
 In the 15th century, French card decks introduced cards with female characters.

 So there you have it!
 Aren’t these facts about playing cards amazing?
 We believe this information will make you look at them differently.
-Maybe you can use these facts to brag about your card knowledge while playing rummy card games with your friends or family.
+Maybe you can use these facts to brag about your card knowledge while playing rummy card game with your friends or family.
 Happy gaming!